 The building is 28,841 square-feet and sits two stories above grade and one story below.
 Community and neighborhood input helped drive the design and functionality of the facility.
-The orientation of the building will allow large trucks to use an alley between 1st and 2nd streets, covering the loading docks from public view.
-The first floor of the shipping and receiving will be used as a loading dock where supplies and other items will be loaded on trucks.
+The orientation of the building allows large trucks to use an alley between 1st and 2nd streets, covering the loading docks from public view.
+The first floor of the shipping and receiving is used as a loading dock where supplies and other items will be loaded on trucks.

-Hummel Architects designed the facility with a ‘pulse’ brick pattern, similar to the new central plant, which is also under construction.
-The 2nd Street façade will feature raised planters with significant landscaping.
+Hummel Architects designed the facility with a ‘pulse’ brick pattern, similar to the new central plant.
+The 2nd Street façade features raised planters with significant landscaping.
 Large expanses of glass will provide insight into the building’s staircases.

 You take care of others, so take care of yourself.
 Let us be your partner in health, whether you're recovering from an injury, checking in for your annual exam, or enjoying an online class.